ratt-ru/tricolour/README.rst

     <tricolour package installation directory>/conf

-The strategy is a yaml dictionary keyed flagger step, e.g.
+The strategy is a yaml dictionary keyed on flagger step, e.g.

     reset_flags: